Tanomogi Keikichi

-Tanomogi Keikichi (頼母木桂吉) was a Japanese was a journalist, politician and cabinet minister in Taishō and early Shōwa period Japan.
+Tanomogi Keikichi (頼母木桂吉) was a Japanese journalist, politician and cabinet minister in Taishō and early Shōwa period Japan.
 His wife, Tanomogi Koma, was a noted violinist and professor of music at the Tokyo Academy of Music.

 Early life

 Tanomogi was born in what is now part of Fukuyama, Hiroshima, and his surname at birth was Inoue.
 In 1903, he was adopted into the Tanomogi family by marriage.
 After graduating from the First Higher School in Tokyo, he travelled to the United States for studies, and after his return to Japan found employment with the Hōchi Shimbun newspaper in 1896.
-In 1899 he founded his own newspaper, the Chōnō Shimbun, but returned to the Hōchi Shimbun in 1901 and was instrumental in the expansion of that firm in a major national newspaper with increased business coverage, hiring Japan’s first woman journalist, and the issuing of an evening edition in 1906.
+In 1899 he founded his own newspaper, the Chōnō Shimbun, but returned to the Hōchi Shimbun in 1901 and was instrumental in the expansion of that firm in a major national newspaper with increased business coverage, hiring Japan's first woman journalist, and the issuing of an evening edition in 1906.
 Also in 1906 he travelled to the United States and Europe on an inspection tour of the overseas newspaper business and on his return to Japan almost three years later in 1908, he founded a press club the Japan Press Agency.
 He also established a company to import raw film for photo journalism, and footage of the assassination of Itō Hirobumi in 1910 created a sensation.
-Tanomogi was elected as an assemblyman from Asakusa Ward in Tokyo in 1911.